 Toronto Appeal Lawyers

-Toronto appeal lawyers, Gorham Vandebeek, regularly litigate and win complex criminal appeals.
-They have successfully appealed convictions for murder, drug trafficking, drug possession for the purpose of trafficking, sexual assault, firearms offences, and others.
-Whether you are appealing against a conviction or sentence or responding to a crown appeal, the appeal lawyers at Gorham Vandebeek can assist.
+Toronto appeal lawyers, Nathan Gorham and Breana Vandebeek, regularly litigate and win complex criminal appeals.
+They have successfully appealed convictions for murder, drug trafficking, drug possession and trafficking, sexual assault, firearms offences.
+As university professors, book authors, expert media commentators, they possess the legal knowledge and the experience to determine the best strategy for a winning appeal.
+Whether you are appealing against a conviction or sentence or you are responding to a crown appeal, the appeal lawyers at Gorham Vandebeek can assist.

 (416) 410-4814 | email@example.com

-The best appeal lawyers in Ontario possess the skill, knowledge, and experience to successfully litigate appeals involving murder, manslaughter, sexual assault, as well as drug and firearm related offences.
-The appeal lawyers at Gorham Vandebeek, a Toronto law firm, regularly litigate appeals before the Ontario Court of Appeal and the Summary Conviction Appeal Court in Toronto, Brampton, and Ontario and respond to Crown appeals.
-Read more about their recent successes:
+The best appeal lawyers in Ontario possess the skill, knowledge, and experience to win appeals involving murder, manslaughter, sexual assault, as well as drug and firearm related offences.
+The appeal lawyers at Gorham Vandebeek regularly succeed on these types of difficult cases.* Visit the links to below to learn more about their recent successes on appeal.

 Mr. Gorham and Ms. Vandebeek represented a client convicted of second degree murder for his role in the shooting of a drug dealer.
 In September 2018, the Ontario Court of Appeal ordered a new trial for this client.
 In November 2018, Mr. Gorham and Ms. Vandebeek negotiated a settlement that allowed their client to plead not guilty to second degree murder but guilty to manslaughter on the basis that he loaned a car to the actual shooter.
 Their client was found not guilty of murder and received one day in custody (time served) for manslaughter.